-Dr. Hiroyuki Fujita, Founder, President, and CEO, Quality Electrodynamics
+Dr. Hiroyuki Fujita, Founder and CEO, Quality Electrodynamics

-In 2018, Dr. Fujita was appointed as Honorary Consul of Japan in Cleveland by the Embassy of Japan and the United States Department of State.
-As Honorary Consul, Dr. Fujita will protect the welfare of local Japanese residents and promote cultural exchanges in the region where the Government of Japan has no office established.
-Expected responsibilities include, but are not limited to, supporting Japanese-American companies and various cultural activities hosted by the Embassy or Consulate General of Japan.
+Dr. Fujita is the inaugural Honorary Consul of Japan in Cleveland appointed by the Government of Japan.
 His northeast Ohio jurisdiction includes the counties of Ashland, Ashtabula, Cuyahoga, Columbiana, Erie, Geauga, Huron, Lake, Lorain, Mahoning, Medina, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas, and Wayne counties.

 Dr. Fujita is a frequent invited lecturer at various institutions, organizations and conferences for national and international audiences.
 In addition, he published his autobiography, “A Pathfinder” from Shogakukan, Japan, in October 2013.
-Dr. Fujita attended Waseda University in Tokyo, Japan and completed his Bachelor of Arts in Mathematics and Physics at Monmouth College in Monmouth, Illinois.
+Dr. Fujita attended the School of Engineering and Science at Waseda University in Tokyo, Japan and completed his Bachelor of Arts in Mathematics and Physics at Monmouth College in Monmouth, Illinois.
 He received his doctorate in Physics from Case Western Reserve University in Cleveland, Ohio.